 Final Thoughts & What’s Next

 In closing, we want to remind LG owners that updates are a slow process, even for a brand like Samsung.
-That said, high-end devices like the OnePlus 7 Pro already have Pie, and we’re seeing betas emerge for the Galaxy S10.
-LG is still being quiet, which doesn’t bode well.
+That said, high-end devices like the OnePlus 7 Pro already have Pie, and Samsung already delivered it for the Galaxy S10 and Note 10.
+Overall though, LG is still being very quiet, which doesn’t bode well.
+You might want to just buy the upcoming LG G9 instead of waiting.

-Google released Android 10 in September following a 6-month beta period, which means developers like LG have potentially had around 7-8 months or longer to work on it.
+Google released Android 10 in September following a 6-month beta period, which means developers and manufacturers like LG have potentially had around 11+ months to work on it.
 For now, be patient and we’ll update this post the moment we learn more about LG updates, plans, betas, or see any announcements.